Practice

 Experience includes:

-• Advising (with Jonathan Crow QC) on the defence of foreign proceedings alleging the deliberate and dishonest misappropriation of assets at an undervalue.
+• Advising (with Jonathan Crow KC) on the defence of foreign proceedings alleging the deliberate and dishonest misappropriation of assets at an undervalue.
 The proceedings raised wide ranging legal issues including conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.

-• Advising (with George Bompas QC) on a shareholder dispute which alleged that fraudulent misrepresentations had been made to obtain the approval of a shareholder of a transaction which resulted in the dilution of an equity holding and the dissipation of joint venture assets.
+• Advising (with George Bompas KC) on a shareholder dispute which alleged that fraudulent misrepresentations had been made to obtain the approval of a shareholder of a transaction which resulted in the dilution of an equity holding and the dissipation of joint venture assets.

-Insolvency & restructuring
+• Insolvency & Restructuring

 Adam has appeared and advised on a variety of corporate and personal insolvency matters.
 These include: winding-up petitions and connected issues such as restraining the presentation of petitions and supervening applications for administration orders; representing trustee, creditor and debtor clients in bankruptcy proceedings including on applications for annulment and for the possession and sale of homes; advice to liquidators in relation to misfeasance claims and transfers of assets at an undervalue; and acting for administrators seeking to make distributions to creditors prior to the commencement of liquidation.